If you are in your 30s, you may be settling in to your career. You may have started a family.

 This process includes a screening for dyslipidemia, which means checking for an abnormal amount of cholesterol or fat in the blood.

 - Screenings, without risk factors are discussed for men who are at or above the age of 35.

 - Screenings, along with risk factors are discussed for women who are at or above 35 years old.

 The next thing your primary care physician checks for is your BMI.
-Your BMI is your Body Mass Index.
-In other words, it is a value that you get when you combine your weight and height.
+Your BMI is your Body Mass Index, which is a value that evaluates the relationship between your height and weight.
 This number indicates how healthy your weight is.

 During this process, your primary care physician is going to do an obesity screening.
-If this value seems out of the ordinary, counseling will be provided.
+If your BMI is high, counseling will be provided.

 This is a good time to talk to your primary care physician about your: